 Effects can include lack of balance and coordination, distorted senses, increased appetite, impaired judgment, elevated heart rate, anxiety, etc. Dangers of marijuana include: anxiety, loss of motivation, impaired short-term memory and learning, slowed thinking and reactions, and addiction.

-Thirty-eight states currently have it legalized for medical use, with 24 permitting recreational use, allowing many Americans to have access to marijuana, also known as weed, in one way or another if they are over the age of 21.
+Thirty-eight states had it legalized for medical use at first and than as of 2026 have it legalized in 40 states for medical usage and in 24 states for recreational use; this in the end is allowing many Americans to have access to marijuana, also known as weed, in one way or another if they are over the age of 21.

 February is still Marijuana Awareness Month.
 Marijuana is a hot button topic in America these days.
 While it is still illegal for recreational use in many areas, a few states have legalized it.
 It is up to us to continue medical research, and create awareness around those results, to form our own opinions.
 Making blind assumptions about any kind of medicine or drug is dangerous, so get out there and know your facts!